 The ASAC also heard a very positive update on developments in Japan from Tetsuo Hasegawa.
 The possibility of significant enhancements in the scientific capabilities of ALMA through Japanese involvement, in particular through higher fidelity imaging and improved spectral coverage, would clearly expand ALMA's scientific potential, and merits continued close attention by the Board.

 1.1 Project Scientist Search

-Massimo Tarenghi opened a discussion on the Project Scientist (PS) recruitment process, asking for the ASAC's opinion on how best to fill this vital position within ALMA.
-The ASAC reiterates the statement in its letter to the Board of July this year that ALMA needs an effective Project Scientist as soon as possible, and urges the Board to continue its search.
+ALMA Director, Massimo Tarenghi, opened a discussion on the Project Scientist (PS) recruitment process, asking for the ASAC's opinion on how best to fill this vital position within ALMA.